NexInfinite/chess/README.md

  - help
  - start <user>

 Thats it!
 Really simple and fun bot to use!
-If you want to invite the hosted bot click here: *WORKING ON HOSTING, PLEASE WAIT*
+If you want to invite the hosted bot click here: https://discord.com/api/oauth2/authorize?client_id=716382796108660826&permissions=388160&scope=bot

 # Setup
 You will need to install: